lyndseybrowning/lyndseybrowning.github.io/_posts/2016-03-16-my-jekyll-workflow.markdown

 I realised right away that there was a problem with my workflow.
 Because my drafts folder was being ignored by git, any draft posts were not being tracked for changes.
 I could only work on my drafts on the current device and if something happened to the device, my work would be lost.

-I did a little bit of research and came across an [article](https://24ways.org/2013/keeping-parts-of-your-codebase-private-on-github/) by Harry Roberts ([CSS Wizardry](http://csswizardry.com/)) which explains the same problem and how to resolve it using multiple remotes.
+I did a little bit of research and came across an [article](https://24ways.org/2013/keeping-parts-of-your-codebase-private-on-github/) by Harry Roberts ([CSS Wizardry](http://csswizardry.com/)), which explains the same problem and how to resolve it.

 I've since updated my workflow so that I can keep my drafts away from my live repo but push them to a separate private repo where they can be tracked for changes.

 I have:

 * Added a new branch called drafts: ```git checkout -b drafts```
-* Added a private remote to the new branch ```git remote add private [https://github.com/user/repo.git]``` which is separate to my master remote
+* Added a private remote to the new branch ```git remote add private [url]``` which is separate to my master remote
 * Updated the ```.gitignore``` file in the new branch by removing ```_drafts``` so that the folder is trackable.

 I now work directly in the ```drafts``` branch, moving any completed drafts into the ```_posts``` folder within the same branch when they are ready to be published.
-All commits in this branch are pushed to my private repository.
+I can git commit and push whenever I want within this branch and all commits will go to my private repository.
+This way, I am ensuring that all changes within this branch are added to source control.

-When I am ready to make my draft post live, I move back into the master branch and checkout the ```_posts``` folder within the drafts branch.
-This will merge any new files from the drafts branch into my master copy.
+When I am ready to make my draft post live, I move back into the master branch and use the following command to move any completed posts into the master copy:

 ```
 git checkout master
 git checkout drafts _posts/
-git add .
 git commit -m "New Post"
 git push
 ```